 Unlike Twitter, you can write longer posts, and the platform allows more control regarding who can access your feed.
 You get access to your own individual server and can interact with other profiles, or other people’s servers, within the platform.
 The social media site also allows you to sync your Twitter connections and easily follow them.

-2. Diaspora
+2. diaspora*

-Diaspora’s website claims to be “the online social world where you are in control.”
+On diaspora*’s website, it claims to be “the online social world where you are in control.”
 Like Mastodon, it’s also founded on the principles of decentralization and privacy.

-Instead of merely having “public” or “friends” categories for sharing information, Diaspora lets you share your posts to your contacts based on various categories like “co-workers,” for example.
+Instead of merely having “public” or “friends” categories for sharing information, diaspora* lets you share your posts to your contacts based on various categories like “co-workers,” for example.
 This enables you to keep family photos and information private from your general acquaintances.
-The platform allows you to share photos, videos, and status updates with your following.

 3. Signal